Acceptance Rates Are An Important Metric For Students When Building A Balanced College List

 Another place to look for application numbers, college acceptance rates, data on admitted students, and more, is the school’s Common Data Set (CDS.)
 Many colleges participate in the Common Data Set Initiative, where schools volunteer to publish this information in order to facilitate transparency and accuracy among higher education data providers.
 Many schools post their CDS not under the admissions portion of the website, but rather under institutional research or equivalent.
 The easiest way to find the CDS for the school you’re interested in is to search “SCHOOL NAME + Common Data Set.”

 Don’t want to go digging through university websites or long reports for some basic data?
-College Navigator is a great place to go for some quick overview data on college acceptance rates, financial aid, cost, applicant test scores, and more.
+College Navigator and college counseling websites are a great place to go for some quick overview data on college acceptance rates, financial aid, cost, applicant test scores, and more.
 The data provided might not be the most recently available, but it’s usually no more than two years old and can give you a great snapshot of data outside of the acceptance rates.

 Data like college acceptance rates is important when planning for college, as it helps students build their balanced college lists and develop a realistic expectations for their college goals.
 There are a number of IvyWise resources that students can use in order to learn more about college acceptance rates and more.